Approximations to $m$-coloured complete infinite hypergraphs: Introduction

-Since an exactly $m$-coloured complete infinite subgraph is not guaranteed to exist, we are naturally led to the question of whether we can find complete infinite subgraphs that are exactly $m'$-coloured for some $m'$ close to $m$.
+Since an exactly $m$-coloured complete infinite subhypergraph is not guaranteed to exist, we are naturally led to the question of whether we can find a complete infinite subhypergraph that is exactly ${\hat m}$-coloured for some ${\hat m}$ close to $m$.
 In this paper, we establish the following result.